 Picture the scene.
 You’re sat together in a flatteringly lit bar, basking in the romantic glow of your relationship.
 You’re happy, blissful even, and then comes the question with sincere, doleful eyes and an expectant tone: ‘where is this going?’
 Eugh… the dreaded relationship talk.
 If you’re lucky, you can gloss straight over this; certainly, when me and Military Man first got together, we just sort of let it happen and didn’t question it.
 If you’re not lucky, you’ll have to get through a talk that attempts to define a facet of your relationship… and relationships have many faces.

 Whilst we avoided the ‘where is this going’ talk, we still had to go through these: ‘shall we move in together?’, ‘shall we get a pet?’, ‘shall we get married?’, ‘shall we have children?’
-With some divine intervention from the gods, somehow Military Man and I made it through all of these talks with the same answers but what if you have different ideas to your partner?
+With some divine intervention from the gods, somehow Military Man and I made it through all of these talks with the same answers but what if you and your partner have different ideas?

 Sex is not great